levush/truecrypt/readme.txt

 It feels to me that truecrypt has been taken over by the dark side.
 In order to bless the world with the old, hopefully untainted sources I started this repository to encourage you to further develop truecrypt.
-Most important action item will be to insure that the core here is authentic.
+Most important action item will be to insure that the code here is authentic.
 I guess it is, but I am not sure.

 Also at least the windows version needs a screen keyboard to type the